edriso/file-upload-using-node/README.md

 # File Upload

-A simple project where I learned how to upload files, make checks before uploading them, and using Cloudinary to store files on the cloud
+A simple project where I learned how to upload files locally and on the cloud using Cloudinary.
+And how to make checks on size, format before uploading them

 #### Project Setup